Plastic welding

-Plastic welding is welding for semi-finished plastic materials, and is described in ISO 472 as a process of uniting softened surfaces of materials, generally with the aid of heat (except solvent welding).
+Plastic welding is welding for semi-finished plastic materials, and is described in ISO 472 as a process of uniting softened surfaces of materials, generally with the aid of heat (except for solvent welding).
 Welding of thermoplastics is accomplished in three sequential stages, namely surface preparation, application of heat and pressure, and cooling.
 Numerous welding methods have been developed for the joining of semi-finished plastic materials.
 Based on the mechanism of heat generation at the welding interface, welding methods for thermoplastics can be classified as external and internal heating methods, as shown in Fig 1.

 Production of a good quality weld does not only depend on the welding methods, but also weldability of base materials.
-Therefore, the evaluation of weldability is of higher importance than the welding operation (see Rheological weldability) for plastics.
+Therefore, the evaluation of weldability is of higher importance than the welding operation (see rheological weldability) for plastics.

 Welding techniques

 A number of techniques are used for welding of semi-finished plastic products as given below: